 - Healthier cells — Prolonged fasting encourages cells to clean house and repair/rejuvenate.

 An added bonus for individuals undergoing chemotherapy, is that prolonged fasting before chemo treatments may actually improve results.

 The main difficulties of fasting are compliance (it’s hard) and the possible risks involved with too severely restricting calories too often, or for too long.

-The ProLon Fasting Mimicking Diet solves those problems by providing a calorie baseline to keep your heart and brain healthy while the rest of your body thinks it’s fasting.
+The ProLon Fasting Mimicking Diet solves those problems by providing a calorie baseline while the rest of your body thinks it’s fasting.
 And getting a few olives and dessert bars along the way improves compliance rates.